 - The right chemicals for the job: more on those below

 The products you need within these categories will depend much on the type of cleaning service you are offering.
 For example, an office cleaner business will need largely different equipment than that of a window cleaning service, as would a floor cleaner from an industrial specialist.
+As a professional cleaner, you’ll need pro-level products that last long and do the job exceptionally well.
+These include high-grade nitrile gloves and protective gear, specialised professional tools, and industrial-grade products.
+Only with the right supplies can you save a lot of time and money and get better results.

 Investing in the right chemicals